Telfast

 If you forget to take Telfast, skip the missed dose and take the next dose at the usual time.

-Do not double up on doses in an attempt to make up the missed one.
+Do not double the dose in an attempt to make up for the missed one.

 What should I do if I take too much Telfast?